 Protein is extremely important for building skeletal muscle.
 Muscle is extremely important for maintaining metabolic health as it provides a glucose storage point for energy, helps with fat oxidation, and increases resting metabolic rate.8

-Low calorie diets have been shown to increase the amount of your body’s stress hormone, cortisol.9 An excessive amount of cortisol can cause numerous problems such lowered immunity, gastrointestinal complications, and mood disorders.10
+Low-calorie diets have been shown to increase the amount of your body’s stress hormone, cortisol.9 An excessive amount of cortisol can cause numerous problems such as lowered immunity, gastrointestinal complications, and mood disorders.10

 Take home message